How long after my SSI approval will I have to wait to get my SSI back pay?

 Back Pay Installments

 If your SSI back pay is larger than three times the SSI Federal Benefit (FBR), which in 2018 was three times $750 ($2250), your back pay will be paid out to you in three installments or less, each six months apart.
 The first two will not exceed three times the Federal Benefit Rate (FBR); the final installment will pay the remainder due.
 Three exceptions will allow you to have more than single installment released at one time: 1) all unpaid benefits will be paid in one lump sum if you have a medical condition that is expected to result in death within twelve months; 2) you are no longer ineligible for SSI and it is expected you will remain ineligible for twelve months.
-The most common occurrence of this is when SSI stops because SSDI starts and your monthly SSDI is too high for continuing SSI eligibility; and 3) you have an urgent need to have all or an increased amount of your back pay released early.
+The most common occurrence of this is when SSI stops because SSDI starts and your monthly SSDI is too high for continuing SSI eligibility, and 3) you have an urgent need to have all or an increased amount of your back pay released early.
 For example, if you need the money to pay the down payment on a house or to buy a car for medical transportation, or to catch up past-due rent or mortgage to avoid eviction or foreclosure, or to pay past-due medical bills or to pay for needed medical care, you may be successful in getting additional funds released before the installment due dates.
 If any of these circumstances apply to you, you can submit a petition for the release of funds.
 Be prepared to provide documentation of the dollar amount needed such as past-due notices and written estimates.

 First Payments and Ongoing Monthly SSI Payment Dates